 To be honest, beach trips these days might not be as chilled but they’re certainly much more fun.

-I’ve made these samosas so they’re easy to make with ingredients that are easy to buy but they really do taste amazing!
-You can dip them in hummus or sour cream mixed with chives or just eat them as they are.
+I’ve made these samosas so they’re easy to make with ingredients that you can find in your local supermarket but they really do taste amazing!
+You can dip these little falafel bites them in hummus or sour cream mixed with chives or just eat them as they are.

-If you use tortilla wraps, it gives the samosa a more bready texture.
-But, it makes it a little more like eating it in a wrap, which is just how I love falafels!
+Using tortilla wraps for these samosas is an alternative to making your own samosa pastry but it’s a quick and simple option when you want a snack in a hurry.
+If you use tortilla wraps, it gives the samosa a more bready texture than your traditional crunchier samosa.
+But, it makes it a little more like eating falafel in a wrap, which is just how I love them.

-In the photo below you will find a little guide on how to fold the samosa.
+In the photo below you will find a little guide on how to fold the samosa, I’ve set out the folds in a step by step guide, starting with the strips of tortilla wrap, I’ve detailed these steps in the recipe guide itself for a little more explanation.
 It’s like a little origami project for the kitchen.
 Once you get the hang of it, it’s really simple.

-They freeze well too!
+You can store these little chickpea based snacks in an airtight container in the fridge for about 5 days.
+They freeze well too.
 Just freeze after frying and then place them in a warm oven to heat through when you want them.

 - 1 Onion